-Officials Demand Answers as Crews Work to Restore Power After Another Puerto Rico Blackout
+Officials Demand Answers as Crews Work to Restore Power after Another Puerto Rico Blackout

-Crews worked early Thursday to restore power to Puerto Rico after a blackout across the entire island that affected the main international airport, several hospitals, and hotels filled with Easter vacationers.
+SAN JUAN, Puerto Rico (AP) — Crews scrambled to restore power to Puerto Rico on Thursday after a blackout hit the entire island, affecting the main international airport, hospitals and hotels filled with Easter vacationers.

-The outage that began past noon Wednesday left 1.4 million customers without electricity and 328,000 without water.
-At least 175,000 customers, or 12%, had power back at the end of the day.
+The outage that began past noon Wednesday left 1.4 million customers without electricity and more than 400,000 without water.
+More than 850,000 customers, or 58%, had power back by Thursday afternoon, while 89% of customers had water restored.
 Officials expected 90% of customers to have power back within 48 to 72 hours after the outage.

 “This is a shame for the people of Puerto Rico that we have a problem of this magnitude,” said Gov. Jenniffer González, who cut her weeklong vacation short and returned to Puerto Rico on Wednesday evening.

-The blackout snarled traffic, forced hundreds of businesses to close, and left those unable to afford generators scrambling to buy ice and candles.
+She said it would take at least three days to have preliminary information on what might have caused the blackout, which snarled traffic, forced hundreds of businesses to close and left those unable to afford generators scrambling to buy ice and candles.

+“There's still a long road of recovery,” she said.
+“Our system is very fragile.”

+González warned that the boiler of one power plant was not functioning and would take one week to repair, which could affect generation next week when people return from vacation.

-It's the second islandwide blackout to hit Puerto Rico in less than four months, with the previous one occurring on New Year's Eve.
+It’s the second massive blackout to hit Puerto Rico in less than four months, with the previous one occurring on New Year’s Eve.

 “Why on holidays?” griped José Luis Richardson, who did not have a generator and kept cool by splashing water on himself every couple of hours.